Southwest Airlines is an Equal Opportunity Employer of women, minorities, qualified disabled, and covered veterans.

 The Culture Services Department is charged with championing a Culture through which everyone knows that he or she matters.

-Flexibility Non-uniformed Employees enjoy a casual dress code and schedule.
+Flexibility Non-uniformed Employees enjoy a casual dress code and a flexible schedule.
 Noncontract Employees in certain departments may benefit from alternative work schedules such as compressed workweeks, flexible start and end times, and job-sharing.

 Commuter Benefits Commuter benefits save Employees money, allowing them to designate pretax payroll deductions to pay for commuting costs like bus, light rail, regional rail, streetcar, trolley, subway, ferry, and vanpool, plus they support environmental initiatives that are near and dear to our hearts.